 The Nursing Faculty affords the student every reasonable opportunity for success in the Nursing Program by providing the student with systematic and ongoing evaluation of one's academic and clinical progress.
+Each student will complete a Post-Exam Reflection and Remediation form at the beginning of each academic year after exam 1.

 - 1. The nursing faculty maintains regular office hours and is available to assist the student in all areas of academic and clinical achievement, including simulation laboratory.
 It is the responsibility of the student to seek assistance as necessary. - 2.
-A student that does not achieve at least an 80% on an exam, will complete an advisee questionnaire and an Exam analysis prior to meeting with their advisor.
-An appointment will be scheduled to meet with her/his advisor to review these documents and discuss strategies to improve exam performance.
+A student that does not achieve at least an 80% on an exam, is required to schedule an appointment with their nursing advisor.
+They will review their Post-Exam Reflection and Remediation form and discuss strategies to improve exam performance.
 Students may be required to access the tutoring services offered by the nursing department. - 3.
-If the student is not satisfactorily meeting the academic and/or clinical objectives as outlined in the course syllabi, an academic and/or clinical warning will be issued. - 4.
 At the end of each clinical rotation, a summative evaluation will be conducted with the student and instructor utilizing the Clinical Evaluation Tool to document the achievement of clinical objectives.
-A formative evaluation of student progress in clinical is done mid-way through the clinical rotation. - 5.
+A formative evaluation of student progress in clinical is done mid-way through the clinical rotation. - 4.
 The Student Success Center provides academic counseling and tutorial services to promote student success.